-Additions and deductions are based on local rental evidence and would only be applied where rental analysis indicates a material effect on the value of the particular subject when compared to the typical standard for that class of office.
+Additions and deductions should be based on local rental evidence and would only apply where rental analysis indicates a material effect on the value of the particular subject when compared to the typical standard for that class of office.
 The following are a few examples where additions/deductions may be made:

 - Heating;

 - Air Conditioning/Air Handling;

 - Sprinklers;

+- CCTV cameras and monitors;

+- Layout where there is a detrimental effect on the property.

-R 2010 CPC PN 41 Page 2 of 3 Pages
+R2023 CPC PN 13 Page 2 of 3